-Since written word is taken as gospel in Germany, it is essential to have a service agreement contract with your clients.
+Since the written word is taken as gospel in Germany, it is essential to have a service agreement contract with your clients.
 Germans love paperwork after all.
-Learn all about German freelance contract and download a free editable template.
+Learn all about German freelance contracts and download a free editable template.

 A written and signed service agreement is an important basis for a smooth freelancer-client relationship and to avoid any potential disputes.
 In this article, I will cover the most important points that you should include in your German freelance contract.

 Disclaimer 1: This information is based on my experience as a freelancer in Germany.
 This article does not provide any legally binding information, as I am neither a certified lawyer nor a tax consultant.

 Disclaimer 2: This page may include affiliate links.
 I might earn a small compensation if you decide to use one of my recommended partners and service providers.
 Thank you for your support to help keep this platform growing!

 1. Who sends freelancer contracts in Germany – client or contractor?

 Either party can send the service contract to the other.